adda-team/adda/examples/papers/2022_bessel/README.md

+The following Python scripts reproduce the data plotted in four figures of the paper: Glukhova S.A. and Yurkin M.A.
+Vector Bessel beams: general classification and scattering simulations, [_arXiv_ 2203.16510](https://arxiv.org/abs/2203.16510) (2022).
+The data was originally produced with ADDA v.1.5.0-alpha (443f00a).

-This python module `bb_module.py` includes common functions for building the figures 12-15 from the paper with the following python scripts (each runs ADDA and produces a single figure):
+The module `bb_module.py` includes common functions, while the following python scripts run ADDA and produce corresponding figures:
 * `fig12_sphere.py`
 * `fig13_coated_sphere.py`
 * `fig14_extrapolation.py` (requires 8.2 GB of RAM)